pulkithanda/GST-disaster-alerter/README.md

             --Call government emergency numbers like ambulance, fire brigade,etc.

-            --Call and warn dear ones who may be near you.
 ### FLOOD

   - The application then gives all the precautions to be taken by the user during the time of the